The Twins Almanac for July

 Kaat Commits Three Errors

-Sixteen-time Gold Glove winner Jim Kaat commits three errors in an 8-5 Twins win over the White Sox at Met Stadium.
+Sixteen-time Gold Glove winner Jim Kaat committed three errors in an 8-5 Twins win over the White Sox at Met Stadium on this date in 1969.

-Kaat shared with me on Twitter that he was playing through a groin injury, and received a Novocaine shot before every start.
+Back when Kaat was on Twitter, he commented to me that he was playing through a groin injury and received a Novocaine shot before every start.
 He said he was glad teams didn’t bunt on him more!

 July 17, 1990